Salary sacrifice super

 must transfer super to your super fund at least once a quarter,

-although they can choose to transfer super more often.
-Check you
+although some choose to do it more often.
+Check you are receiving

-are receiving the correct amount of super by logging into your
+the right amount of super by logging into your online super

-online super account, contacting your super fund or logging into
+account, contacting your super fund or logging into your myGov

-which fund they're paying it to and how much they're paying.
+super, which fund they're paying it into and how much they're

 contributions to buy a home